protontypes/open-sustainable-technology/README.md

 - [HOPP](https://github.com/NREL/HOPP) - Assesses optimal designs for the deployment of utility-scale hybrid energy plants, particularly considering wind, solar and storage.
 - [ETM Pro](https://github.com/quintel/etmodel) - Professional interface of the Energy Transition model.
 - [MESMO](https://github.com/mesmo-dev/mesmo) - An open-source Python tool for the modeling, simulation and optimization of multi-scale electric and thermal distribution systems along with distributed energy resources.
+- [ASSUME](https://github.com/assume-framework/assume) - An open-source toolbox for agent-based simulations of European electricity markets, with a primary focus on the German market setup.

 ### Energy Distribution and Grids